jiribrejcha/BakeBit/README-LLDP.md

 # networkinfo
-Adds 3 new menus to the existing menu structure:
+Adds 4 new menus to the existing menu structure:

-### ipconfig
+### eth0 ipconfig

 Shows ip configuration of the eth0 interface.

-### DNS servers
+### eth0 VLAN tag

-Displays all configured DNS servers.
+Shows access VLAN number.

 ### Show LLDP neighbour
 This only works on the in-built Ethernet adapter eth0.